 Claiming a pension in Portugal is possible in theory for all working residents in the country, regardless of whether you’re Portuguese or not.
 However, certain conditions apply, and the amount pensioners receive varies.

-If you’re not covered by the Portuguese pension system, it may be possible to access or transfer an international pension to Portugal.
+If the Portuguese pension system doesn’t cover you, it may be possible to access or transfer an international pension to Portugal.
 This is possible through an offshore pension scheme, for example.
 Read on to find out about:

 - The Portuguese pension system

 - Who is eligible for pensions in Portugal?

 - Portuguese pension rates and contributions

 - Supplementary pensions in Portugal